 To clean your baby’s bum, you can use simple washcloths or cut-up pieces of sheets, or t-shirts.
-We personally love the Colibri wipes, which can be found in our shop, and we love them most for their softness.
+We personally love the wipes you can find on our shop, and we love them most for their softness.

 You can use water or clean with liniment.
 Laurie likes to prepare her own by soaking them in a mixture of water and baby soap and keeping them warm in the wipe warmer (which was bought second-hand, and it’s changed everything for diaper-changes on her little one.)
 Stephanie use water and castile soap in a spray bottle.

 Just keep them in a Wetbag near the changing station, and then machine wash them when you have enough for a load.
 They can also be washed at the same time as your diapers.